justphil/nephila-websocket-client/README.md

 Usage
 -----

 This is a complete usage example.
-Further usage examples can be looked up in the JUnit test cases located in the *DefaultWebSocketTest* class.
+Further usage examples can be found in the JUnit test cases located in the *DefaultWebSocketTest* class.

-    // create a WebSocket object providing a WebSocketListener implementation final WebSocket ws = new DefaultWebSocket();
+    // create a WebSocket object and provide a WebSocketListener implementation final WebSocket ws = new DefaultWebSocket();
     ws.setWebSocketListener(new WebSocketListener() {
         @Override